 What does non toxic actually mean?

 Non toxic means that it’s not classified as edible and has no nutritional value.
-It cannot be digested and will not cause harm or long-term gastrointestinal damage.

 How do I know if a product is deemed edible?